zishone/mongover/README.md

         "alias": "dbName", // Alias/Name the database specification will be deployed as.
         "version": "1.0.0", // Specifies the version of the database, this will determine if the database needs to be migrated or not.
         "collections": {
+            "collectionName": {
                 "drop": false, // Specifies if collection should just be dropped.
                 "recreate": false, // Specifies if the Collection should be dropped before specification is applied.
                 "recreateIndexes": false, // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
                 "options": {}, // Create Collection Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createCollection
                 "indexes": [
                     {
                         "drop": false, // Specifies if index should just be dropped.
                         "recreate": false, // Specifies if Index with same name should  be dropped before specification is applied.
                         "keys": { // Specify keys to be indexed.
 See: https://docs.mongodb.com/manual/indexes/#index-types "fieldName": 1
                         },
                         "options": { // Create Index Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createIndex
                             "name": "fieldName_1"
                         }
                     }
                 ],
                 "data": {
                     "preserveUnderscoreId": true, // Specifies if _id from export file should be preserved when applied.
                     "identifierFields": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                         "_id"
                     ],
                     "ignoreFields": [ // Specify fields to be ignored when updating existing documents.
                         "fieldName"
                     ],
                     "unsetFields": [ // Specify fields to be unset when updating existing documents.
                         "fieldName"
                     ],
                     "renameFields": [ // Specify fields to be renamed when updating existing documents.
                         {
                             "from": "fieldName",
                             "to": "newFieldName",
                         }
                     ]
+                }
             }
         }
     }